MPX0222/VisualConcepts4CL/README.md

 **Note**: The class description files are already included in this repository and do not need to be downloaded separately.

+### Generating Class Descriptions (Optional)

+If you want to generate your own class descriptions using LLMs, you can use the concept generation tool located in `methods/concept_generation/`.
+This is an independent module that:

+- Generates visual concept descriptions using LLM APIs (OpenAI GPT models)
+- Implements a similarity-based filtering mechanism to prevent redundant descriptions
+- Supports batch processing and different prompt types (medical, default, CT, etc.)
+- Converts description pools to index-based format for efficient storage

+**Note**: The pre-generated descriptions in `datasets/class_descs/` are ready to use.
+You only need to run this tool if you want to generate new descriptions or modify existing ones.

 ## 🎯 Usage

 ### Training